rainlab/pages-plugin/README.md

 ##### Returning information about an item type

 Plugins should provide detailed information about the supported menu item types with the `pages.menuitem.getTypeInfo` event handlers.
-The handler gets a signle parameter - the menu item type code (one of the codes you registered with the `pages.menuitem.listTypes` handler).
+The handler gets a single parameter - the menu item type code (one of the codes you registered with the `pages.menuitem.listTypes` handler).
 The handler code must check whether the requested item type code belongs to the plugin.
 The handler should return an associative array in the following format:

 ```
 Array (